toin0u/Trustpilot/README.md

 License
 -------

-Geotools is released under the MIT License.
+Trustpilot is released under the MIT License.
 See the bundled [LICENSE](https://github.com/toin0u/Trustpilot/blob/master/LICENSE) file for details.